How to ship a painting

 If you are not completely sure you would be able to ship paintings internationally without help or if you need additional information on this matter, do not hesitate to get in touch with us.
 Write us an e-mail or call us directly and our friendly customer support specialists will guide you through the process and help you with anything you need.

 How to ship a painting without unpleasant surprises

 It does not matter if you want to ship a painting on canvas or only an art print, the choice of the most reliable courier service and proper protection always need to be combined with good preparation.
 Knowing which type of shipping service you need and how to easily book the transport will save you a lot of money and spare your nerves.
 To get you started, we recommend that you follow the below instructions:

 - Always carefully measure the box you plan to ship artwork in and use the shipment calculator below to determine which service is most suitable for your shipment.
 If the size of your package exceeds the limits for standard shipping, simply request an individual offer and our logistics experts will quickly find the most affordable option for the transport of your paintings.

-- When shipping packages from Spain, Poland or Sweden or when booking “First possible pick-up time” service, you need to print the shipping label and attach it to the shipment yourself.
+- When shipping packages from Spain, Poland, Romania or Sweden or when booking “Same day courier service“, you need to print the shipping label and attach it to the shipment yourself.
 In other cases – be it a freight or package service–, this will be done by the courier.

 Check which service is suitable for your work of art